andrewjmetzger/compose-on-unraid/docs/getting-started/breakdown-of-a-container.md

 ---
 title: "Breakdown of the example compose file"
-sidebar_position: 6
 ---

 ## Breakdown of a compose file

 Hopefully by now you've understood how to spin up and spin down a compose file, but what exactly _is_ that `yml` file all about?

 Well, firstly, what _is_ YAML?
 Essentially, it's a very simple language that is easy for both humans and computers to understand.
-It's pretty forgiving in terms of how it's formatted and how you specify some values, for example you might see some values enclosed in double quotes like "8080:80", but you can equally use single quotes such as `8080:80`.
+It's pretty forgiving in terms of how it's formatted and how you specify some values, for example you might see some values enclosed in double quotes like "8080:80", but you can equally use single quotes such as '8080:80'.
 You can indent the file using tabs or spaces and as long as it's consistent, it will usually work.

 For a bigger overview of what YAML is, there's a good walkthrough [here](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/), but don't worry too much about it, as you'll see it's fairly easy to understand just by reading some examples.